 We occasionally publish excerpts from newly-published or soon-to-be-published books that may be of interest to innovators in large organizations.

 Contact editor -at- innovationleader.com with ideas, or any other questions.

 This is a list of topics based on our past surveys of the InnoLead community; it’s intended to spark or guide your thinking — but not limit it.

 - How to spur cultural change / risk-taking

-- Collaborating or staying connected with customers when you’re working remotely
+- Collaborating or staying connected with customers when you’re in hybrid work mode

 - Case studies of successful launches… or testing things that didn’t ultimately work